MDK-Packs/vscode-cmsis-solution-docs/docs/configuration.md

 #### Changing the default

-In the Debug Adapter configuration window, you can change the path to your µVision installation directory.
+In the **Manage Solution - Debug Adapter** dialog , you can change the path to your µVision installation directory.
 If you do that, the following will be saved in the `.vscode.settings.json` file:

 ```json
 {